 If the alert system has activated, stop the engine as soon as it is safe to do so.
 Check the oil level and add oil as needed.
-If the oil level is correct, consult your Yamaha dealer.
+If the oil level is correct and the alert device does not switch off, consult your Yamaha dealer.
 EMU26902